lixinhe4090/External_crosshair/README.md

 ### Important Tips:
 1. Game Compatibility: This tool is designed to enhance your gaming experience, but always check your game’s rules to ensure it’s allowed.
 Use it responsibly! 🙏
 2. Admin Rights: Running the program as an administrator is a good idea to avoid any hiccups. 💪
-3. Exiting the Program: To close the program, simply close the Python terminal or command prompt window, or press Ctrl+C. Easy peasy! 👋
+3. Exiting the Program: To close the program, simply close the Python terminal or command prompt window, or press Ctrl+W. Easy peasy! 👋
+    ```bash
+    taskkill /f /im External_crosshair.exe
     ```

 ### Project Structure: